 MCP server (Claude / Cursor)

-The DevUpdate.io MCP server exposes your tracked sources, releases, and lockfile alerts as tools that any Model Context Protocol-compatible client can call.
-The most common use: ask Claude or Cursor "is this update safe?" and have the model check the actual diff analysis before answering.
+The DevUpdate.io MCP server exposes your tracked sources, releases, available dependency upgrades, and open security issues as tools that any Model Context Protocol-compatible client can call.
+The most common uses: have your agent run a full dependency audit ("are we exposed to anything right now?"), ask "is this update safe?" and have the model check the actual diff analysis before answering, or have it work through your available upgrades and resolve the safe ones.
+The division of labor is deliberate: your agent brings the codebase, we bring verified dependency knowledge, and your code never reaches our servers.

 What the server gives you #